farismalaeb/Powershell/ExpiryPassword/Readme.md

 This Scripte accept the following parameters:

-- [Required] NumberofDay: Number of days left in the users password before sending the notification, a good starting point is 7
+- [Required][int] **NumberofDay**: Number of days left in the users password before sending the notification, a good starting point is 7
-- [Not Required] LDAPdistinguishedName: The DN of the OU the users are located. as you might only use this scripe on a test range of users.
+- [Not Required][String] **LDAPdistinguishedName**: The DN of the OU the users are located. as you might only use this scripe on a test range of users.

 ## Example: